Take the "A" Train: History

 Strayhorn was a great fan of Fletcher Henderson's arrangements.
 "One day, I was thinking about his style, the way he wrote for trumpets, trombones and saxophones, and I thought I would try something like that", Strayhorn recalled in Stanley Dance's The World Of Duke Ellington.

 Although Strayhorn said he wrote lyrics for it, the recorded first lyrics were composed by, or for, the Delta Rhythm Boys.
 The lyrics used by the Ellington band were added by Joya Sherrill, who was 20 at the time (1944).
 She made up the words at her home in Detroit, while the song played on the radio.
 Her father, a noted Detroit activist, set up a meeting with Ellington.
 Owing to Joya's remarkable poise and singing ability and her unique take on the song, Ellington hired her as a vocalist and adopted her lyrics.
 The vocalist who most often performed the song with the Ellington band was trumpeter Ray Nance, who enhanced the lyrics with numerous choruses of scat singing.
 Nance is also responsible for the trumpet solo on the first recording, which was so well suited for the song that it has often been duplicated note for note by others.

-The song was performed by Ellington and the band in the 1943 film Reveille with Beverly with vocalist Betty Roche.
+The song was performed by Ellington and the band in the 1943 film Reveille with Beverly with vocalist Betty Roché.
 The band is depicted performing in a railroad passenger car, not a subway car.

 Based loosely on the chordal structure of "Exactly Like You", the song combines the propulsive swing of the 1940s-era Ellington band with the confident sophistication of Ellington and the black elite who inhabited Sugar Hill in Harlem.
 The tune is in AABA form, in the key of C, with each section being a lyric couplet.
 (The Ellington band's version begins in C and rises to the key of E♭ after the second chorus.)

-Ella Fitzgerald sang and recorded this song many times from 1957 onwards; a live version with Fitzgerald scatting is on her 1961 Verve release Ella in Hollywood.
-Midwestern Rockers, Chicago added their version in 1995 on their back-to-the-roots-disc, Night & Day Big Band.
+Ella Fitzgerald sang and recorded this song many times from 1957 onwards, including with Ellington and orchestra.
+A live version with Fitzgerald scatting is on her 1961 Verve release Ella in Hollywood.

+The Midwestern rock band Chicago added their version in 1995 on their back-to-the-roots-disc, Night & Day Big Band.

 Jo Stafford recorded an intentionally inept interpretation of the song under the pseudonym Darlene Edwards.

 The tune, in a version taken from Duke Ellington and his orchestra's 1941 album Hollywood, was included in the soundtrack of the 2008 video game Grand Theft Auto IV from the fictitious in-game jazz music radio station "JNR 108.5 (Jazz Nation Radio)".

 The song was the theme song of the Voice of America Jazz Hour, heard worldwide on shortwave radio, for many years.